 Visitors can grab a klobása (Czech sausage) and wash it down with a Pilsner Urquell in the afternoon, then hang around for the main tree to be lit up on Old Town Square.

 What makes it special: The Czechs don't do half measures at Christmas time.
-Both markets are open every day over the festive period until January 6, including Christmas Day.
+Both markets are open every day from November 30 until January 6, including Christmas Day.

-The annual Christmas Market in Florence, Italy, runs until December 18 in the spectacular Piazza Santa Croce.
+The annual Christmas Market in Florence, Italy, usually runs until December 20 in the spectacular Piazza Santa Croce.

 With the Franciscan Basilica providing a backdrop for the 50 stalls, this is the perfect place to pick up stocking fillers and treats without the unerring sense of dread that accompanies the average shopping street in the run up to December 25.